 These facilities (helibases, retardant bases, and airport facilities) are permanent installations (owned and leased) and are used on a continuous or seasonal basis for aviation operations.
 These include aviation facilities on Forest Service property and facilities on non-Forest Service land where Forest Service has primary responsibility for operations, maintenance, and oversight.
-Facility base reviews shall be conducted in accordance with the Interagency Helicopter Operations Guide (IHOG), Appendix E; Interagency Airtanker Operations Base Guide (IATOBG), Chapter 5 Section B; and Interagency Standards for Fire and Fire Aviation Operations, Chapter 18.
+Facility base reviews shall be conducted in accordance with Appendix E of the Interagency Helicopter Operations Guide (IHOG); Chapter 5 Section B of the Interagency Airtanker Base Operations Guide (IATBOG); and Chapter 8 of the Interagency Standards for Fire and Fire Aviation Operations.